 - Significant capital that could be better used elsewhere is tied up in excess inventory

-- The total cost of product replenishment is high and needs to be lower.
+- The total cost of product replenishment needs to be lower.

-- Replenishment ordering or buying is decentralized, often being left to local managers.
+- Replenishment ordering or buying is decentralized and often handled by local managers.

-For companies that have to manage a large number of SKU’s, one of the most effective ways of making store replenishment more accurate, efficient and cost effective is to use a replenishment system tailored specifically to the business’s operations.
-When thousands, or even millions, of different products need to be managed, manual ordering is inevitably highly labor intensive and costly and, as we’ve said, it’s simply impracticable for the huge quantities of data to be analyzed effectively when done manually, resulting in errors and increased costs.
+For companies that have to manage a large number of SKUs, one of the most effective ways of making store replenishment more accurate, efficient, and cost-effective is to use a replenishment system tailored specifically to the business’s operations.
+When thousands, or even millions, of different products need to be managed, manual ordering is inevitably highly labor-intensive, costly, and, as previously noted, simply impractical for the huge quantities of data to be analyzed effectively, resulting in errors and increased costs.